An Ultimate Guide To Types of Washers: Materials & Sizes

 Friction Washers

 Friction washers help reduce the motion or rotation of the related component.
-These washers are commonly applied in gears or rotary joints in vehicles and airplane industries.
+These washers are commonly applied in gears or rotary joints in the vehicle and aircraft industries.

 Double-Ended Washers